yh-sg/sei-23-proj1/README.md

 - [x] Record the highest score user has so-far.

 ## Further:
-- Add additional difficulty for the player to choose from.
-E.g. Reverse etc...
+- Added additional difficulty(Reverse, easy, shuffle) for the player to choose from.
-- Instead of the normal simon standard game color, add more color and randomly assigned by the program.
+- Instead of the normal simon standard game color, randomize the color for the player.
+- Restart function and beat the score added.
+- Made it to phone responsive website

 ## Reference:
 #### Simon Game: